Here’s how to make the most of the month ahead.

 Have lunch at La Petite Maison

 Located in the heart of AL Olaya, the FACT award-winning La Petite Maison is renowned for its French Mediterranean fare.
 The new business lunch menu includes Bar Poêlé et Petits Pois, Filet de Rouget, Risotto aux Asperges and Salade de Chou Frisé.
-Guests can either opt for the Le Petit Menu (180 SAR) or Le Grand Menu (230 SAR), which includes starters, mains, side dishes and a delicious dessert.
+Guests can opt for either the Le Petit Menu (180 SAR) or the Le Grand Menu (230 SAR), which includes starters, mains, side dishes, and a delicious dessert.
 Available on weekdays from 12.30pm to 3.30pm

 GO: Visit https://lpmrestaurants.com for more information.